Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 * Custom Footer

 ## Score Settings
 Organization administrators can customize score settings for libraries by selecting **Organization Settings** in the User menu and **Score Settings** in the sidebar.
-This setting provides two options:
+Settings are separated into two sections: **Overall Score** and **Library Score**.

+### Overall Score

+* **Default Scoring** is the average of your application's library score and its custom code score.

+* **Custom Code-Only Scoring** ignores library score when calculating the overall application score.
+You have the option to select languages, as shown.
+Administrators can also search against all application languages.

+### Library Score

 * **Default Scoring** uses an algorithm that includes vulnerabilities as well as the age and versioning of a library.
 * **Vulnerability-Only Scoring** bases scoring solely on vulnerabilities.